 Not Me This Time: Happens all the time.
 People assume that if you're the chemist, you're responsible for the roiling cloud of thermite-napalm-superfoam-smoke that is destroying the station.

-If you are a botanist, you better make damn sure you lock the closet, lest anyone steal one while you aren't looking and blame you for their nefarious deeds.
+If you are a botanist, you better make damn sure you lock the closet, lest someone steal a chainsaw while you aren't looking and blame you for their nefarious deeds.
 Indeed, most savvy players try to make their kills with equipment that is definitely not related to their starting job.

 Whenever any door is electrified, any APC is tampered with, or the station is flooded with deadly gas, people inevitably blame the AI.
 Even- no, especially if the object in question has been hacked so the AI can't control it.

-Obvious Rule Patch: Much of the cut content from the Goonservers, such as Atmospherics and Toxins, was cut because the areas and jobs were useful for nothing except screwing up the station.
+Obvious Rule Patch: Much of the cut content from the Goonservers, such as Atmospherics and Pathology, was cut because the areas and jobs were useful for nothing except screwing up the station.

 Originally, if you ate something, you could make poo.
 This was removed from nearly every server after massive abuse.